Biswayan375/interactive-socket-single-user/README.md

 ![](images/ss2.png)

-- I have setup some pre-defined replies of some specific messages from clients to make it a fun.
+- I have setup some pre-defined replies of some specific messages from clients to make it a bit fun.

 ![](images/ss3.png)